Posts

 Image

-A fleeting night in Vienna, held together by conversation before the sun rises. πŸŽ₯ Film Overview Title: Before Sunrise Director: Richard Linklater Release: January 27, 1995 (USA) Runtime: 101 minutes Genre: Romantic Drama Screenplay: Richard Linklater, Kim Krizan Studio: Castle Rock Entertainment, Columbia Pictures Music: Fred Frith Box Office: $22.5 million worldwide (Budget: $2.5 million) Rating: IMDb 8.1 / Rotten Tomatoes Critics 100% Awards: Silver Bear for Best Director (Berlin International Film Festival, 1995) Cast: Ethan Hawke (Jesse), Julie Delpy (CΓ©line) πŸ“– Plot Summary Jesse, an American in his early twenties, is traveling by train from Budapest to Vienna, where he plans to catch a flight home the next morning.
+Header illustration for the film review essay of Before Sunrise (1995).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Title: Before Sunrise Director: Richard Linklater Release: January 27, 1995 (USA) Runtime: 101 minutes Genre: Romantic Drama Screenplay: Richard Linklater, Kim Krizan Studio: Castle Rock Entertainment, Columbia Pictures Music: Fred Frith Box Office: $22.5 million worldwide (Budget: $2.5 million) Rating: IMDb 8.1 / Rotten Tomatoes Critics 100% Awards: Silver Bear for Best Director (Berlin International Film Festival, 1995) Cast: Ethan Hawke (Jesse), Julie Delpy (CΓ©line) πŸ“– Plot Summary Jesse, an American in his early twenties, is traveling by train from Budapest to Vienna, where he plans to catch a flight home the next morning.
 CΓ©line, a French student returning to Paris, sits nearby.
-When a couple argues loudly in their compartment, Jesse and CΓ©line exchange glances—and a conversation quietly begins.
-Th...
+When a couple argues loudly in their compartment, Jesse and CΓ©line excha...

 Love Actually (2003) Review – When You Choose to See Love